blobb999/DiskSpeedMonitor/README.txt

     Updates the speed readings every second.

 License
 The Disk Speed Monitor is released under the MIT License.
-See LICENSE.txt for details.

 Acknowledgements
 The Disk Speed Monitor was created by blobb999.
 It uses the following open source libraries: